EmiliosBlacksea/furuta-pendulum-rl/README.md

 | Domain randomisation | physics params, gravity tilt, latency | — |
 | Observation normalisation | VecNormalize | Streamed as W:0/1 commands |

-> **Note:** The EMA filter coefficients in the sim (`filter_enc = 0.80`) differ from
+> **Note:** The EMA filter coefficients differ between simulation (`filter_enc = 0.80`)
-> the firmware (`FILTER_ENC = 0.35`).
-The sim was tuned to match the *effective*
-> filtering seen on hardware; further alignment is an open improvement.
+> and firmware (`FILTER_ENC = 0.35 / FILTER_MOT = 0.40`).
+This mismatch has not been
+> characterised on the physical hardware and is a known source of sim-to-real gap.
+> Aligning these coefficients is a primary target for future work.

 ---

 ## Current status

 - ✅ Swing-up and balance achieved on physical hardware
-- ✅ Autonomous edge-AI inference at 50 Hz on Teensy
+- ✅ Autonomous edge-AI inference at 50 Hz on Teensy 4.0
+- ✅ Perturbation recovery demonstrated
-- ✅ Online weight streaming for real-world fine-tuning
+- ✅ Online weight streaming infrastructure implemented
-- 🔧 Balance stability (drift) under active investigation
+- 🔧 EMA filter alignment between sim and firmware pending
+- ⏳ Real-robot fine-tuning pipeline implemented, not yet evaluated